snd/celerity/README.md

-a higher `bucketCount` increases the frequency and accuracy of the expires but uses more memory and results in slower read operations. if your timespan is several seconds long it is usually accurate enough to have a bucket for every second.
+a higher `bucketCount` increases the frequency and accuracy of the expires but uses more memory and results in slower read operations. if your timespan is several seconds long it is usually enough to have a bucket for every second.

 use the `prefix` property to set a prefix for all redis keys used by celerity.